2010 African Volleyball Championship U19

-The 2010 African Volleyball Championship U19 was held in Cape Town, South Africa, from 13 September – 18 September 2010.
+The 2010 African Volleyball Championship U19 was held in Cape Town, South Africa, from 13 to 18 September 2010.
 The finalists will qualify for the 2011 Youth World Championship.

 Competition system

 The competition system of the 2010 African Championship U19 is the single Round-Robin system.
 Each team plays once against each of the 4 remaining teams.
 Points are accumulated during the whole tournament, and the final ranking is determined by the total points gained.